-Since its creation in 2005 with four hospitalists, the hospitalist program in the Division of Inpatient Medicine at the University of Arizona has grown exponentially.
-We currently have 30 hospitalists, and continue to grow.
+Since its creation in 2005 with four hospitalists, the hospitalist program in the Division of Inpatient Medicine at the University of Arizona College of Medicine – Tucson has grown exponentially.
+We currently have 30 hospitalists and continue to grow.
 We seek individuals who are able to work with diverse students, trainees and colleagues, and who have experience with a variety of teaching methods and curricular perspectives.

-Outstanding benefits include health, dental, and life insurance; vacation, sick leave and holidays; UA/ASU/NAU tuition reduction for employee and qualified family members; access to campus cultural and recreational activities; retirement, and more.
+Outstanding benefits include health, dental and life insurance; vacation, sick leave and holidays; UA/ASU/NAU tuition reduction for the employee and qualified family members; access to campus cultural and recreational activities; retirement, and more.

 The successful candidate will provide inpatient care as an academic hospitalist and will be a member of the Division of Inpatient Medicine.
 Duties include teaching of UA Department of Medicine residents and interns in internal medicine.